AlixAbbasi/mongoose/README.md

 Mongoose Binary is built on top of Mongoose Library which is used to serve Web GUI on embedded devices, implement RESTful services, RPC frameworks (e.g. JSON-RPC), handle telemetry data exchange and perform many other tasks.
 You'll find it used across various industries including aerospace, manufacturing, finance, research, automotive, gaming, IT and many more.

 Nothing overdone.
 Nothing less.
 So unbelievably easy to use.
-Just how good software should be! - Pritin Tyagaraj, SAP Download Mongoose Source Code here
+Just how good software should be!

-Are you an embedded developer?
-Working on an embedded task?
-Check out our embedded development products to make the right choice for your project.

 #Technical Specification
 Works on Windows, Mac, UNIX/Linux, iPhone, Android eCos, QNX